stummjr/doc.scrapinghub.com/crawlera.rst

         /* ... */
     },

-If you want to use crawlera only on specific urls you'll need to wrap your urls according to :ref:`fetch-api`
+If it's preferred that Crawlera operated only on specific URLs, they should be wrapped according to :ref:`fetch-api`.

 *Example in CasperJS*:

 .. literalinclude:: _static/crawlera-casperjs.js
     :language: javascript

-Using Crawlera from different languages
+Using Crawlera from Different Languages
 =======================================

 .. warning::

     Some HTTP client libraries including Apache HttpComponents Client and .NET don't send authentication headers by default.
 This can result in doubled requests so pre-emptive authentication should be enabled where this is the case.

 In the following examples we'll be making HTTPS requests to https://twitter.com through Crawlera.
-Note that HTTPS transfer is enabled by :ref:`x-crawlera-use-https` header.
-For this reason, indicating ``https://`` in URLs is not required.
+It is assumed that Crawlera Certificate has been installed, since `CONNECT method <http://doc.scrapinghub.com/crawlera.html#working-with-https>`_ will be employed.
+Alternatively, HTTPS requests can be performed by passing :ref:`x-crawlera-use-https` header and re-writing URLs (replacing ``https://`` with ``http://``).

 Python
 ------

-Making use of `Requests <http://docs.python-requests.org/en/latest/>`_ HTTP Proxy Authentication and re-writing the URL for HTTPS transfer:
+Making use of `Requests <http://docs.python-requests.org/en/latest/>`_ HTTP Proxy Authentication:

 .. literalinclude:: _static/crawlera-python-requests-httpproxyauth.py
     :language: python